-Our exploration of Sir Christopher Wren’s magnificent English Baroque-style St. Paul’s Cathedral was a highlight of the London Sightseeing Tour, at least in my jaded eyes.
+Our exploration of Sir Christopher Wren’s magnificent English Baroque-style St. Paul’s Cathedral was a highlight of the London Sightseeing Tour.

-Even though Wren wasn’t an architect, his 17-century masterpiece soars 365 feet into the air and is an iconic symbol of London.
-St. Paul’s survived the Great Fire and the London Blitz, and its crypt is the final resting place of many English luminaries, including the Duke of Wellington, Florence Nightingale and Lawrence of Arabia.
+Even though Wren wasn’t an architect, his 17-century masterpiece soars 365 feet into the air.
+It is an iconic symbol of London.
+St. Paul’s survived both the Great Fire and the London Blitz.
+Its crypt is the final resting place of many English luminaries, including the Duke of Wellington, Florence Nightingale and Lawrence of Arabia.

 Visitors can climb the 528 steps to the stop of the Dome and step out onto the narrow ledge for incredible city views, which are totally worth the huffing and puffing.